mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Endianness classification performance by model \label{fig:logo-endianness-by-model}](./images/logo-endianness-by-model.png)

+\autoref{fig:logo-endianness-by-model} aggregates the results across \acp{ISA}, allowing for comparison of the overall performance of each model.
+We see that the _Simple1d-E_ model performs the best, with a mean overall accuracy of 89.7% and a standard deviation of 5.5%.

 ![Endianness classification performance by \ac{ISA} \label{fig:logo-endianness-by-isa}](./images/logo-endianness-by-isa.png)

+\autoref{fig:logo-endianness-by-isa} aggregates results across the different models, painting a picture of which \acp{ISA} are easier to classify.
+We observe that some architectures provide consistent performance across the models, while others exhibit extremely high variance across the different model architectures and seeds.
+Lastly, the _m68k_ binaries are systematically misclassified by every model architecture.

 ## Instruction width type

-This section evaluates and compares the performance of the proposed \ac{CNN} models (described in \autoref{model-architectures}) in detecting the instruction width type of binary files.
+This section evaluates and compares the performance of the proposed \ac{CNN} models (described in \autoref{model-architectures}) in detecting the instruction width type of binary files. \autoref{table:logo-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.

 \small